aaronicsubstances/code-augmentor-php/README.md

 These methods can be overriden in a subclass:
    * `logVerbose`, `logInfo`, `logWarn` - methods which are called with a single string argument when a verbose message, normal message, or warning message is issued.
 By default normal and warning messages are printed to standard output, and verbose messages are ignored.

 The `evalFunction` function argument of the `execute` method is called with 3 arguments.
-The first is name of a function to invoke in the current PHP 7 scope, and the remaining two are an augmenting code object and a helper instance of the `ProcessCodeContext` in the same `aaronicsubstances\code_augmentor_support` namespace.
+The first is name of a function to invoke in the current PHP scope, and the remaining two are an augmenting code object and a helper instance of the `ProcessCodeContext` class in the same `aaronicsubstances\code_augmentor_support` namespace.
 These remaining two arguments are the arguments passed to the function to be invoked.

 The `evalFunction` is called with every augmenting code object encountered in the input file.
 It is expected to in turn call client-defined functions dynamically and receive from them a correponding generated code object to be written to the output file.
 As a convenience, it can return strings, content parts, and arrays of generated code objects.